ucd-library/aggie-experts/index.md

-[Aggie Experts](https://dev.experts.ucdavis.edu) is a development program to make UC Davis researcher data more available.
-This repository is primarily a source of technical information, and a location to track bugs and issue requests.
+# Overview
+[Aggie Experts](https://dev.experts.ucdavis.edu) is a joint pilot project between the Office of the Provost and the UC Davis Library.
+Its purpose is to create a central registry of UC Davis scholarship produced by faculty, researchers, experts and creators.
+Aggie Experts can be used as an expertise discovery platform for finding collaborators, mentors and expert opinions, as a showcase of the UC Davis excellence in research, teaching and community service, and as a tool that reduces the administrative load on UC Davis researchers and administrators.
+In the course of two years (2020-2022) we will be expanding the registry by adding faculty from the College of Engineering and adjusting its functionality based on user feedback.

 ## Data Issues